 The Jedi Master has always embraced his solitude, so he’ll take the awe-inspiring drive along State Highway 1.
 Along the redwood-cloaked cliffs of Big Sur he can take meditation and yoga workshops at Esalen Institute, or find his own Zen-perfect space overlooking McWay Falls at Julia Pfeiffer Burns State Park.
 These idyllic spots, cloaked by redwoods and fog, are perfect for the hoodie-wearing wise man.

 The giant Wookiee, who has always stood in the shadow of Han, may be hungry to reconnect with some peers—or at least see Sasquatch, who has reportedly been spotted in Northern California.
-Chewie will road-trip on the Redwood Coast, along Route 96—including the so-called Bigfoot Scenic Byway—where he’ll find Yeti statues, murals, and no shortage of Sasquatch-y souvenirs, especially in the towns of Willow Creek and Happy Camp.
+Chewie will take a road-trip on the Redwood Coast, along Route 96—including the so-called Bigfoot Scenic Byway—where he’ll find Yeti statues, murals and no shortage of Sasquatch-related souvenirs, especially in the towns of Willow Creek and Happy Camp.

-This round-bottomed droid may be the cute new kid in town, but he knows how to give props to his machine elders—and not just R2-D2.
+This round-bottomed droid may be the cute new kid in town, but he knows how to be respectful of his machine elders—and not just R2-D2.
 He’ll head to the state capital to see Sacramento’s historic iron horses at the California State Railroad Museum, and wax nostalgic for the early days of transcontinental rail travel.
-Assuming he is of age, he might also explore one part of Sactown’s 21st-century personality, found in its thriving craft brewery scene.
+Assuming he is of age, he might also explore one part of Sacramento’s 21st-century personality, found in its thriving craft brewery scene.

 The Ewoks: Grizzly Creek Redwoods State Park

-The cuddly creatures from Return of the Jedi have felt both the agony and ecstasy of celebrity, and there’s no place like home to get centered again.
+The cuddly creatures from Return of the Jedi have felt both the agony and ecstasy of celebrity, and there’s no place like home to re-centre oneself.
 In this case, the little guys should head to this state park in Humboldt County, whose Cheatham Grove provided the setting for the scooter chase on the planet of Endor.
-Like the Ewoks themselves, the state park is compact but full of life: just one square mile, but with fives miles’ worth of hiking trails.
+Like the Ewoks themselves, the state park is compact but full of life: just one square mile, but with fives miles’ worth of paths.